HomeDealsChatCheckupSearch

 Standard variable tariffs

-Currently the most expensive option available.
-Rates fluctuate with the price cap adjustments every quarter.
-Most households on these tariffs could achieve immediate savings by switching.
+Currently tracking the new £1,862 price cap.
+Rates fluctuate with the cap adjustments every quarter.
+With further increases forecast, most households on these tariffs could achieve immediate savings by switching.

 Dual fuel packages